truenas/middleware/docs/userguide/freenas_storage.rst

 **Refer:** indicates the amount of data that is accessible by this dataset, which may or may not be shared  with other  datasets  in  the pool.
 When a snapshot or clone is created, it initially references the same amount of space as the file system or snapshot it was created from, since its contents are identical.

+It will also indicate if the snapshot has been replicated to a remote system.

 The most recent snapshot will have 3 icons.
 The icons associated with a snapshot allow you to: